tan90xx/distillw2n/README.md

   - For the wtimit dataset, you will need to request it via email.
 Follow the appropriate procedures to obtain access and download the dataset to `YOURPATH`.
 - Dataset Preparation (Option)
   - [datapreper](https://github.com/tan90xx/distillw2n/tree/master/datapreper) offers options for ppw (Pseudo-whisper) and vad (Voice Activity Detection) versions.
 You can choose to apply these processing steps according to your project's requirements.

+## Credits
+This implementation builds on
+- [SoundStream](https://github.com/kaiidams/soundstream-pytorch) for the training pipeline.